gabrielcruuuz/tic-tac-toe-/README.md

 # tic-tac-toe
-A simple Tic-Tac-Toe made with Jquery, HTML & CSS
+A simple Tic-Tac-Toe made with jQuery, HTML & CSS